You have question about our classes find it here 1st

 Wing Chun is a relatively simple system to learn and has a fast learning curve, if you want a context of time frame; 2 to 3 years you should able to go through the entire system; namely the 3 empty hand Forms, Chi Sau, Wooden Dummy, Knives and the Long Pole.

-Learning and remembering the sequence of movement of the Forms is just the beginning and that is the easy part, the difficult part is the discipline and time commitment; to be good at what you do, you have to put in the thousands of hours of practice, years of sweat and tears, practicing the same movement over and over again, day after day!
+Learning the Forms and remembering the sequence of movement is just the beginning and that is the easy part, the difficult part is the discipline and time commitment; to be good at what you do, you have to put in the thousands of hours of practice, years of sweat and tears, perfecting the same movement over and over again, day after day!

 The Chinese saying… 3 minutes on stage, 10 years hard work off the stage!

-Martial Arts are like cars, Formula One race cars are suitable for the race track, 4 wheeled drives are suited for off road trails and multi-purpose vehicles are good for family transportation etc.
+Martial Arts are like cars, Formula One race cars are suitable for the race track, 4 wheeled drives are suited for off road trails and multi-purpose vehicles are good for family run around etc.

-In short, there are no good or bad martial arts, only good or bad martial artists; Its not the car but the driver.
+In short, there are no good or bad martial arts system, only good or bad martial artists; Its not the car but the driver.